 Although the popular Yorkshireman is well known for his cheeky sense of humour, he has experienced bouts of anxiety since packing up the game.

-Below, Ryan opens up to Relax Ya Self To Health.
+Below, Ryan Sidebottom opens up to Relax Ya Self To Health.

 Getting my hands dirty and ripping out kitchens.
 I’ve got a small property business.
 Each year I buy a house, do it up and sell it on.
 I also use builders and technical people but try to do as much of the manual stuff, like gutting the insides, myself.